Single-Course

 Teaching Method

-13 morning sessions (8-12) beginning with 3 lectures (of 35 minutes each) and group work (2 hours) about 4 projects.
+13 morning sessions (8-12) with lectures and group work.

 Faculty